dsespitia/GPSpicture/README.md

 # GPSpicture

-GPSpicture is a script written un Python that allow you get ubication data and showing into map.
-In order for the script to perform its work, it is mandatory that the images contain the GPSinfo field within the metadata.
-However, if the script doesn't contain information on the non-existence of this information.
+GPSpicture is a script written in Python that allows you to obtain geolocation data of several images and then display this information on a map.
+For the script to work, it is mandatory that the images contain the GPSinfo field within the metadata.

-It allows in research or audit processes to determine the exact position of where the images that are being processed were taken.
+GPSpicture can be useful in the investigation or audit process to determine the exact location where the images being analyzed were taken.

 # Prerequisities